-NCCN guidelines for ALL recommend molecular characterization using fluorescence in situ hybridization (FISH) testing, reverse transcriptase-PCR testing BCR-ABL1 in B-ALL and comprehensive NGS-based testing for gene fusions and pathogenic mutations.
-Optional tests include CMA in cases of aneuploidy or inadequate karyotype.
-Regarding MRD, NCCN recommends sensitivity of 10-4 or better, asserting that MRD quantification is an essential part of the evaluation of individuals with ALL through the course of sequential ALL treatment(s).
+NCCN guidelines for ALL recommend molecular characterization using FISH testing (including probes capable of identifying the major recurrent genetic abnormalities), reverse transcriptase-PCR testing to measure transcript sizes of BCR-ABL1 in B-ALL and comprehensive NGS-based testing for gene fusions and pathogenic mutations.
+Optional tests include CMA in cases of an euploidy or inadequate karyotype.
+Regarding MRD, NCCN recommends validated MRD assessment technology with sensitivity of 10-4 or better, asserting that MRD quantification is an essential part of the evaluation of individuals with ALL through the course of sequential ALL treatment(s).
+The most commonly used technology for MRD quantification includes FDA-approved NGS-based assays for detection of fusion genes or clonal rearrangements in Ig and T-cell receptor loci, flow cytometry assays designed to detect abnormal MRD immunophenotypes at low frequency, real- time quantitative PCR (RQ-PCR) assays and reverse transcriptase quantitative PCR (RT-qPCR) assays (e.g., BCR/ABL1).
 In both children and adults, a meaningful association between the presence of MRD during remission and the risk of relapse has been demonstrated; MRD also has prognostic significance after induction and consolidation therapies.
 For both adult and pediatric ALL, the NCCN guidelines describe the timing of MRD assessment to be upon completion of initial induction, at the end of consolidation and at additional time points determined by the treatment regimen used.
 In addition, for some techniques, a baseline MRD assessment may be required.
 In individuals with molecular relapse or persistent low-level disease burden, serial monitoring frequency may be increased.
-(NCCN Acute Lymphoblastic Leukemia, v1.2023, NCCN Pediatric Acute Lymphoblastic Leukemia, v2.2023).
+(NCCN Acute Lymphoblastic Leukemia, v1.2024, NCCN Pediatric Acute Lymphoblastic Leukemia, v5.2024.)